-Hooked on Hoci offers the opportunity for primary school children to experience high quality hockey for the first time and for schools to ensure a sustainable hockey programme is put in place so the sport exists in school long term.
+Hooked on Hoci offers the opportunity for primary schools to experience high quality hockey for the first time and to ensure a sustainable programme is put in place so the sport exists in school long term.

 The overall goal is for more children to have improved levels of physical literacy and physical activity with an affinity to hockey.

-6 weeks of coached sessions by a qualified Hockey Wales coach
+6 coached sessions for years 3-6 delivered by a qualified Hockey Wales coach

 Inspiring the Next Generation of Young Hockey Players

 Physical inactivity remains a high priority on both our own and the Welsh government’s agenda’s.
 As an organisation we want to be able to engage as many young people as possible with the variety of benefits playing sport brings; preventing the age-old excuses people still use today as rationale for limited to no exercise; leading to unhealthy and inactive lifestyles.